Human Services Advisory Council

 Funded Programs

-Big Brothers Big Sisters of Cumberland and Salem Counties, Mentoring: The program enables volunteer mentors to meet with children and youth in Cumberland County that are matched and professionally supported in site and community settings to provide emotional support and encouragement.
+Big Brothers Big Sisters of Cumberland and Salem Counties, Community, Site-Based and Peer-to Peer Mentoring: The program enables volunteer mentors to meet with children and youth in Cumberland County that are matched and professionally supported in site and community settings to provide emotional support and encouragement.
 Mentors ignite the power and promise of each child and youth they are matched with.

 Boys & Girls Clubs of Cumberland County, Power Hour / Project LEARN: The program is held at the Boys & Girls Clubs in Vineland and is an out-of-school program that boosts academic performance of young people (ages 6-18).

-Commercial Township School District, Afterschool Program: The program will take place within Commercial Township School to assist in providing a quality afterschool program, keeping youth safe and secure until parents are out of work.
+Commercial Township School District, Afterschool Program: The program takes place within Commercial Township School to assist in providing a quality afterschool program, keeping youth safe and secure until parents are out of work.

-Resources for Independent Living, Strong Foundations @ The Park: Programming consists of multiple cycles of Family Circle Nights, youth activity support, along with case management and navigation from one the of the RIL Family Support Navigators.
-The program seeks to support and empower families through shared meals, parenting support, and meaningful time
+Contact cbullock@ccoel.org Resources for Independent Living, Strong Foundations @ The Park: Programming consists of multiple cycles of Family Circle Nights, youth activity support, along with case management and navigation from one of the RIL Family Support Navigators.
+The program seeks to support and empower families through shared meals, parenting support, and meaningful time together.